François Mitterrand: Rise in politics: 1946–1954

-Senior minister during the Algerian War: 1954–58
+Senior minister during the Algerian War: 1954–1958

-As Interior Minister in Pierre Mendès-France's cabinet (1954–1955), François Mitterrand had to direct the response to the Algerian War of Independence.
+As Interior Minister in Pierre Mendès-France's cabinet (1954–1955), Mitterrand had to direct the response to the Algerian War of Independence.
 He claimed: "Algeria is France."
 He was suspected of being the informer of the Communist Party in the cabinet.
 This rumour was spread by the former Paris police prefect, who had been dismissed by him.
 The suspicions were dismissed by subsequent investigations.

 The UDSR joined the Republican Front, a centre-left coalition, which won the 1956 legislative election.
 As Justice Minister (1956–1957), François Mitterrand allowed the expansion of martial law in the Algerian conflict.
 Unlike other ministers (including Mendès-France), who criticised the repressive policy in Algeria, he remained in Guy Mollet's cabinet until its end.
 As Minister of Justice, he had a role in 45 executions of the Algerian natives, recommending President René Coty to reject clemency in 80% of the cases, an action he later came to regret.
-François Mitterrand's role in confirming the death sentences of FLN rebels convicted by French courts of terrorism and later in abolishing the death penalty in 1981 led the British writer Anthony Daniels (writing under his pseudonym of Theodore Dalrymple) to accuse François Mitterrand of being an unprincipled opportunist, a cynical politician who proudly confirmed death sentences of FLN terrorists in the 1950s when it was popular and who only came to champion abolishing the death penalty when this was popular with the French people.
+François Mitterrand's role in confirming the death sentences of FLN rebels convicted by French courts of terrorism and later in abolishing the death penalty in 1981 led the British writer Anthony Daniels (writing under his pseudonym of Theodore Dalrymple) to accuse François Mitterrand of being an unprincipled opportunist, a cynical politician who proudly confirmed death sentences of FLN rebels in the 1950s when it was popular and who only came to champion abolishing the death penalty when this was popular with the French people.

-As Minister of Justice he was an official representative of France during the wedding of Rainier III, Prince of Monaco, and actress Grace Kelly.
+As Minister of Justice, he was an official representative of France during the wedding of Rainier III, Prince of Monaco, and actress Grace Kelly.
 Under the Fourth Republic, he was representative of a generation of young ambitious politicians.
-He appeared as a possible future Prime Minister.
+He appeared as a possible future prime minister.